msfjarvis/dotfiles/packages/README.md

 - [adx] : Rust tool to poll Google Maven for AndroidX packages and their latest versions
 - [age-keygen-deterministic] : Simple Rust CLI tool to derive an age private key from passphrase
 - [boop-gtk] : A scriptable scratchpad for developers
-- [caddy-tailscale] : Caddy plugin that enables serving sites directly into your Tailnet
+- [caddy-with-plugins] : Personal distribution of Caddy with plugins of my choosing
 - [clipboard-substitutor] : Rust CLI to listen to clipboard events and perform operations on the copied text
 - [cyberdrop-dl] : Downloader for CyberDrop and other archive sites
 - [dependency-watch]: Script to wait for an artifact to appear in a Maven repository or to monitor coordinates for new versions.